xwausse/SQL-homework/lesson-23/homework/homework.md

 18. List customers who have not made any purchases
 19. Compute total revenue generated from each customer
 20. Find the customer who has contributed the most revenue
-21. Calculate the total sales per customer per month
+21. Calculate the total sales per customer

 ---